zooniverse/Ubret/README.md

 #### @then(successCb, failCb)
 Either callback is optional.
 It returns another promise that will be fulfilled after the then returns.

+### Ubret.MutliImageView
+A class for viewing all the images of multi-image Zooniverse subjects.
+Create with `new Ubret.MultiImageView(selector or dom node, array of image uris)`.

+#### @newImages(image_sources)
+Updates the images being displayed in the Multi Image View.

 ## Examples
 The Table tool, and the Spectra Tool, should be fairly well documented.